DataDog/datadog-cloudformation-macro/serverless/README.md

 });
 ```

-### I'm seeing this error message: 'logGroupNamePrefix' failed to satisfy constraint...
-`forwarderArn` option does not work when `FunctionName` contains CloudFormation functions, such as `!Sub`.
-In this case, the macro does not have access to the actual function name (CloudFormation executes functions after transformations), and therefore cannot create log groups and subscription filters for your functions.

-Instead of setting `forwarderArn`, you can define the subscription filters using the [AWS::Logs::SubscriptionFilter
+If you cannot (or prefer not) define the `FunctionName` explicitly, then instead of setting `forwarderArn`, you can define the subscription filters for the Forwarder by yourself using the [AWS::Logs::SubscriptionFilter
 ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-logs-subscriptionfilter.html) resource like below.

+**AWS SAM**
 ```yaml
 Resources:
   MyLogSubscriptionFilter: